-In addition to covering yourself under the Plans, you can also cover your eligible dependents, but only under the same plans you choose for yourself.
-(Please see "Determining Primary Coverage" and "Coordination with Medicare" in the Plan Administration section for details on coverage provisions for individuals who are eligible for Medicare.)
+In addition to covering yourself under the Plans, you can also cover your eligible dependents, but only under the same plans you choose for yourself.8

-Your eligible dependents under the Expatriate Medical and Dental Plans - and if you're a U.S. homebased expatriate or an expatriate assigned to the U.S., under certain other plans as referenced in this Guide - include:
+Your eligible dependents under the Expatriate Medical and Dental Plans - and if you're a U.S. home-based expatriate or an expatriate assigned to the U.S., under certain other plans as referenced in this Guide - include:

-- Your spouse or domestic partner (see "Domestic Partners" on page 7 for more information); and - Your and/or your spouse's/domestic partner's children up to the last day of the month in which they reach age 26, regardless of student or marital status, financial dependence on parents, residency with parents, or eligibility for coverage under another health plan.
+- Your spouse or domestic partner (see "Domestic Partners" on page 314 for more information); and - Your and/or your spouse's/domestic partner's children up to the last day of the month in which they reach age 26, regardless of student or marital status, financial dependence on parents, residency with parents, or eligibility for coverage under another health plan.
 To cover your domestic partner's children, you must elect coverage for your domestic partner.

 Please Note: You may continue coverage beyond age 26 for an unmarried child who is unable to support himself or herself because of a mental or physical disability that began before age 26 and who depends fully on you for financial support.
-Contact Cigna Healthcare International for more information before your dependent turns 26.
+Contact Cigna Global Health for more information before your dependent turns 26.